erickt/impl-trait-utils/README.md

 fork from https://github.com/rust-lang/impl-trait-utils

+`trait_variant` is a good lib, but it still doesn't support default method, so fork it and create a new lib `trait-make` to support default method

+users can replace `trait_variant` with a few change

 ## `trait_make`

 `trait_make` generates a specialized version of a base trait that uses `async fn` and/or `-> impl Trait`.